santr4/santr4/README.md

 ### :man_technologist: About Me :

-- 🌱 I’m currently learning data science, AI and I am also doing competitive programming.
+- 🌱 I’m currently learning data science and I am also doing competitive programming.
+- 😄 I like to know more about new technologies and electronic devices.
+I am also interested in AI.
+- ⚡ Fun fact: I like football more than anything else!
 <!--
 **AaranyakSantra7/AaranyakSantra7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.